-VET training also gives you access to on the job training and experience.
-Explore a day in your dream job to see how this could pathway could work for you by jumping inside our 360° Virtual Workplace.
+VET training also gives you access to on-the-job training and experience.
+Explore a day in your dream job to see how this pathway could work for you by jumping inside our 360° Virtual Workplace.

 Another great feature of VET courses